 What are the aims of this leaflet?

 This information leaflet has been produced to help you understand more about eccrine porocarcinoma.
-It tells you about what it is, how it is diagnosed, what causes it, what can be done, and where you can find out more about it.
+It explains what it is, how it is diagnosed, what causes it, how it is treated, and where you can find out more about it.

 What is eccrine porocarcinoma?

-Eccrine porocarcinoma is a rare type of skin cancer involving the sweat glands.
-Sweat glands are present in the skin, with the highest density on the palms, soles, face and scalp.
+Eccrine porocarcinoma is a rare type of skin cancer involving a type of sweat gland called the eccrineglands.
+Eccrine sweat glands are present in theskin, with the highest density on the palms, soles,face and scalp.

-Eccrine porocarcinoma is typically a slow-growing tumour which is often seen in those who are over 60 and occurs equally in men and women.
-Eccrine porocarcinoma can, rarely, spread to internal organs in the body.
+Eccrine porocarcinoma is typically a slow-growing tumour which is more common in those who are over 60 years of age, and occurs equally in men and women.
+It can sometimes spread to internal organs in the body.

 What causes eccrine porocarcinoma?